-6A-14.030 (4) F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) are completion of this program, the student will be able to: 01.0 Demoi nstrates knowledge and advanced proficiency of American Sign Language and English.
+1.0 Demor strates knowledge and advanced proficiency of American Sign Language and English.
 The student will be able to: 01.01 Engage in conversations and correspondence in ASL to provide and obtain information, express feelings and emotions, and exchange opinions.
 01.02 Engage in conversations and correspondence in English to provide and obtain information, express feelings and emotions, and exchange opinions.
 01.03 Comprehend live and recorded ASL on a variety of topics.
 01.04 Comprehend live, recorded and printed English on a variety of topics.
 01.05 Use ASL for personal enjoyment and enrichment.
-01.06 Ability to recognize and negotiate cultural behaviors, values, norms, and discourse features and styles for effective communication in ASL.
-01.07 Ability to recognize and negotiate cultural behaviors, values, norms, and discourse features and styles for effective communication in English.
+01.06 Ability to recognize and negotiate cultural behaviors, values, norms, and discourse features and styles for effective communication ASL.
+01.07 Ability to recognize and negotiate cultural behaviors, values, norms, and discourse features and styles for effective communication English.
 01.08 Present information, concepts, and ideas in ASL to an audience of viewers on a variety of topics.
 01.09 Present information, concepts, and ideas in English to an audience of viewers on a variety of topics.
 01.10 Use ASL to acquire information and recognize distinctive viewpoints available only through ASL and Deaf culture.
-01.11 Adeptness and flexibility in working across a range of registers, genres, and variations of ASL, English, and/or other spoken/signed languages.
+01.11 Adeptness and flexibility in working across a range of registers, genres, and variations of ASL, English, and/or other spoken/signolanguages.
 01.12 Demonstrate advanced proficiency and flexibility in ASL and English at advanced levels with accuracy, fluency, clarity, and poise.
-02.0 Demoi nstrates knowledge of American Deaf Culture.
-The student will be able to: